 Relax at Széchenyi Thermal Bath

 Close by the Vajdahunyad Castle is the Széchenyi Thermal Bath, a place you must visit in Budapest.
 In your 3 days in Budapest, you need to go for a bath at least once, and Széchenyi has everything you need.
 The complex has 21 swimming pool, sauna, massage, restaurant and all kinds of treatments to make you relax.
 The building is beautiful, and it’s open every day for man and woman.

-Even during Budapest winter, you need to face the cold and swim at the outdoors pools, it’s an experience like no other.
+Even during Budapest winter, you need to face the cold and swim at the outdoor pools, it’s an experience like no other.

 There are other thermal baths in Budapest that are worth the visit.
 The Gellért and Rudas at the Buda side are famous too.
 But as you are only 3 days in Budapest, I recommend you to go first to Széchenyi, and then if you have spare time check the schedule and the rules to visit the other ones.

 3rd day in Budapest – Hidden places and Jewish Quarter

 The first two days were all about tourist attractions in Budapest, historical places to see and visit.
 Now it’s time experience Budapest, catch a glance of unique things to do in the city and visit special places.